tannerfokkens-maker/MacintoshCraft/README.md

 A fork of [bareiron](https://github.com/p2r3/bareiron) - a minimalist Minecraft server ported to run on 68k Macintosh computers.

 This project brings Minecraft 1.21.8 server functionality to classic Macintosh hardware using Open Transport networking.
-It prioritizes **memory usage** and **performance** to run on systems with as little as 8MB of RAM.

 - Minecraft version: `1.21.8`
 - Protocol version: `772`
 - Target platform: 68k Macintosh (System 7+ with MacTCP or Open Transport)

-> [!WARNING]
-> Only the vanilla Minecraft client is officially supported.
-Issues have been reported when using Fabric or similar.
+I would say it runs okay as of now.
+I test this on a 68040 40 MHz and it has near instantaneous reaction for single player mode.
+2 players (tested on the internet+LAN) is slower but playable.

 ## Features